konstin/capybara/Readme.md

 ```

 If you only target a single language, you can use the `features` option.
 Available are "python", "ruby" and "wasm".
-Note that these options are mutually exclusive.
+These options are mutually exclusive.

 ```toml
 [dependencies]